Hera: Youth

-Hera was most known as the matron goddess, Hera Teleia; but she presided over weddings as well.
+Hera was most known as the matron goddess, Hera Teleia, but she presided over weddings as well.
 In myth and cult, fragmentary references and archaic practices remain of the sacred marriage of Hera and Zeus.
 At Plataea, there was a sculpture of Hera seated as a bride by Callimachus, as well as the matronly standing Hera.

 Hera was also worshipped as a virgin: there was a tradition in Stymphalia in Arcadia that there had been a triple shrine to Hera the Girl (Παις [Pais]), the Adult Woman (Τελεια [Teleia]), and the Separated (Χήρη [Chḗrē] 'Widowed' or 'Divorced').
 In the region around Argos, the temple of Hera in Hermione near Argos was to Hera the Virgin.
 At the spring of Kanathos, close to Nauplia, Hera renewed her virginity annually, in rites that were not to be spoken of (arrheton).
+In her fire-festival Daedala at Plataia the puppet of the goddess was bathed in the river Asopos before the wedding ceremony.
+In the festival "Toneia" at Samos the image of the goddess was purified, bounted in willows and then probably hanged on a tree.
 Robert Graves interprets this as a representation of the new moon (Hebe), full moon (Hera), and old moon (Hecate), respectively personifying the Virgin (Spring), the Mother (Summer), and the destroying Crone (Autumn).